 What is a nesting box?

-The nesting box is a box where your pregnant cat (known as a queen) will give birth in and care for her litter of kittens in the first few weeks of life.
+The nesting box is a box where your pregnant cat will give birth in and care for her litter of kittens in the first few weeks of life.

-It should be set up around 2 weeks before the litter is due so the queen can settle in.
-Don't force her to stay in the box at first, just slowly introduce it to her, making it as comfortable as possible.
+Set up the nesting box two weeks before the cat is due, so she can settle in.
+Don’t force her to stay in the box at first, just slowly introduce it to her, making it as comfortable as possible.
 Place her food/water bowls and litter tray in the room.

-The box should be placed in a quiet room, a home office, bathroom or spare room are ideal.
-It should be at a comfortable temperature for the queen and her kittens.
-It should be away from other pets and children.
+Place the box in a quiet room, a home office, bathroom or spare room are ideal.

-Sometimes, despite your best efforts, the queen will refuse to use her nesting box, opting for another location (such as the bottom of your wardrobe, in a drawer, under dressers).
+Sometimes, despite your best efforts, the queen will refuse to use her nesting box in preference of another location.
 If this happens, close off close doors to other parts of the house to prevent her switching locations.
 If she seemingly shows a preference for one room, as long as it is suitable, consider moving the box.
 Some queens like to still be near their owners, others would rather be on their own in the early weeks of motherhood.